Thailand

 Koh Racha Yai and Koh Racha Noi

 Approximately 20 kilometers from the southern tip of Phuket lie two islands surrounded by crystal clear waters and white sandy beaches; Koh Racha Yai and Koh Racha Noi.
-Yai means big and Noi means little in Thai.
-Racha Yai is home to families of Muslim farmers and fishermen, glorious beach-front restaurants, and a smattering of resorts.
+Yai means big, and Noi means little in Thai.
+Racha Yai is home to families of Muslim farmers and fishermen, glorious beachfront restaurants, and a smattering of resorts.
 The waters surrounding the island are pristine and offer incredible diving and snorkeling opportunities.
 This island is increasingly popular with day-trippers from Phuket in the afternoons, so to avoid the crowds, it's best to reach this island in the morning.
 After walking on the powdery white sands, hop back on board and head to the uninhabited island of Racha Noi.
 This island has some stunning outcrops of jagged rocks around its coastline.
-There is little to do here besides explore, snorkel or soak up the sun's rays.
-You'll sail back to Phuket feeling relaxed and unwound from your busy life.
+There is little to do here besides explore, snorkel, or soak up the sun's rays.
+You'll sail back to Phuket feeling relaxed and at peace from your busy life.

 Maiton Island